asc4asc/bash-style-guide/README.md

 Don't use `let` or `readonly` to create variables.  `declare` should *only* be used for associative arrays.  `local` should *always* be used in functions.

+May use upercase and readonly for constant variables.

 ``` bash
 # right
 i=5